 + Great 30 day free trial

 Founded in New Zealand in 2006, Xero’s cloud-based accounting software caters to over 2 million users, including 16,000 accounting businesses for which Xero acts as the main accounting solution.

-Though Xero’s accounting solution is one of the more newer solutions on the market, Xero is widely praised for its ease of use, attractive, customisable dashboard and intuitive UX.
+Though Xero’s accounting solution is one of the newer solutions on the market, Xero is widely praised for its ease of use, attractive, customisable dashboard and intuitive UX.

 Across the board, Xero’s testimonials cite its ease of use and customisability as its greatest selling points, and the platform’s intuitive dashboard is the perfect example of this.

-Moreover, you can view cash flows, transactions, account details, and manage personal expenses, which you can review and approve upon receiving each submitted receipt.
+You can view cash flows, transactions, account details, and manage personal expenses, which you can review and approve upon receiving each submitted receipt.

-In addition to having an intuitive design, Xero has numerous help articles or video guides – including a video tutorial to aid with your set up – displayed at the top of each web page, including a video tour of the dashboard, which outlines each of its components and how you can use each.
+In addition to having an intuitive design, Xero has numerous help articles or video guides – including a video tutorial to aid with your setup – displayed at the top of each web page, including a video tour of the dashboard, which outlines each of its components and how you can use each.
 Xero also has a help centre to provide any other assistance you might need.